Jackson-Le/HashAi/README.md

 # What's in this repo?

 ### 2 IPython Notebooks
-  - for analysis of household statistics in Berkeley
+  - for analysis of household statistics in Berkeley (Poisson Process discovery)
-  - for web scraping key locations from Yelp in Berkeley
+  - for web scraping key locations from Yelp in Berkeley (Store / House locations for delivery)
 ### 2 Simulations
   - for intersection to intersection car interactions
   - for larger scale delivery routings in city of Berkeley

+  Additional instructions on how to run can be found in their README folders.

 # Links